Victoria Rowell: Career

 In 1990s, Rowell co-starred in several films.
 She had the role of Eddie Murphy's character's love interest in the 1992 comedy film, The Distinguished Gentleman.
 In 1994, she played FBI agent Beth Jordan in comedy film Dumb and Dumber.
 She co-starred opposite Mario Van Peebles in the science-fiction crime film Full Eclipse (1993), and had a major role in the box office failure action film Barb Wire (1996) with Pamela Anderson.
 In 1997 she appeared in the critically acclaimed drama film, Eve's Bayou.
 In the 2000s, she appeared in the number of small films, such as Motives and A Perfect Fit.
 In 2006, she co-starred as Samuel L. Jackson's character wife in Home of the Brave.
 She also had the recurring roles on Single Ladies and Law & Order: Special Victims Unit.

 In spring 2009, Rowell signed a six-figure deal with Atria Books for a book about the world of daytime TV.
 She released her memoirs called The Women Who Raised Me: A Memoir in 2008.
 She later released Secrets of a Soap Opera Diva: A Novel (2010) The Young and the Ruthless: Back in the Bubbles (2013).

+Rowell created, directed, produced and starred in the comedy series The Rich and the Ruthless.
+The series premiered in 2017 and ended in 2021.
+In 2018, she also created miniseries Jacqueline and Jilly for Urban Movie Channel.
+In 2020 she made her feature directorial debut with Everything Is Fine.
+She later directed films A Rich Christmas (2021) starring Bill Bellamy for BET+, Stranger Next Door (2022) starring Vicky Jeudy and Skyh Black for Lifetime, Montross: Blood Rules (2022) for TV One, Catfish Christmas (2022), and Blackjack Christmas (2022) for BET+.
+In 2022, she made her return to CBS with a recurring role in the medical drama Good Sam.
+In 2024, she co-starred alongside Diane Keaton, Kathy Bates and Alfre Woodard in the comedy film Summer Camp.